 «Children-404, we exist»

-At the same time as Lena collected the stories and started writing her articles, the debate roared regarding the introduction of legislation in Russia, supposedly aimed at protecting children against homosexual propaganda.
+At the same time as Lena collected the stories and started writing her articles, the debate was raging regarding the introduction of legislation in Russia, allegedly aimed at protecting children against so-called homosexual propaganda.
 In 2013, the law against “propaganda of non-traditional sexual relations among minors” was passed at the federal level.

 Under the legislation, it would no longer be allowed to say anything positive about homosexuality to minors, or at all if there was a risk that minors could come across this information.
 Brochures containing information aimed at suicide prevention had to be marked with 18+ age limit.
 Information about safe sexual health as well.
 Same-sex parents feared that their children would be taken away.